 It amends New York’s 2005 Information Security Breach and Notification Act, which defined a security breach as the acquisition of data.
 The SHIELD Act updates that definition to “any access to computerized data that compromises the confidentiality, security, or integrity of private data.”

 It also expands the definition of “private information” to include not only a resident’s social security number, driver’s license number, account number, or credit or debit card number, but also biometric information, and username/email address and password credentials.

 Finally, the SHIELD Act requires any organization that stores the private information of New York residents to adopt specific administrative, technical and physical safeguards.

 How To Achieve SHIELD Act Compliance

-Achieving SHIELD compliance requires a cybersecurity program with three main elements:
+Achieving SHIELD Act compliance requires an organization possess a cybersecurity program with three main elements: